pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 ## Creating a local git repo

 Github is built on top of git.
-Git is a popular code version control system that tracks your edits to files and whether new files are added or old ones are delelted.
+Git is a popular code version control system that tracks your edits to files and whether new files are added or old ones are deleted.
 To create a git repository in a directory of your choosing

 ```bash
 cd mydirectory